xuanlong22000/profileGit/README.md

 - :seedling: Exploring New Techs and Libraries.

-- :zap: In my free time, I solve problems on StackOverFlow and watch some tech videos in Youtube.
+- :zap: In my free time, I solve problems on StackOverFlow and watch some tech videos on Youtube.

 - :mailbox:How to reach me: (Skype) live:.cid.abbeb43e8e5eb8cc